Principality of Nitra: Duchy of Nitra (Kingdom of Hungary)

-Possible flag of the Duchy

 The Duchy or Ducatus is the denomination for territories occasionally governed separately by members (dukes) of the Árpád dynasty within the Kingdom of Hungary in the 11th-12th centuries.
 The symbol of the ducal power was a sword, while the royal power was represented by the crown.
 Modern historians do not share a consensual view on the origins of the Duchy or territorial units administered by members of the royal family within the medieval Kingdom of Hungary.
 György Györffy writes that the Ducatus or "Duchy" developed from the command over the Kabars and other ethnic groups which joined the federation of the Hungarian tribes.

 According to his opinion, this command was initially, even before the Hungarian conquest of the Carpathian Basin around 895, bestowed upon the heir to the supreme head of the Hungarian tribal federation, in accordance with the customs of the Turkic peoples of the Eurasian steppes.
 Therefore, Györffy continues, the crown prince's command over these ethnic groups transformed, in the course of the 10th century, into his authority over the territories where they settled.
 On the other hand, Gyula Kristó, who rejected Györffy's theory, writes that the Duchy only came into being when King Andrew I granted one-third of his kingdom to his younger brother, Béla around 1048.
 He cites the Illuminated Chronicle which clearly states that this was the "first division of the kingdom".

 The practise of dynastical divisions of the kingdom's territories commenced in 1048 when King Andrew I of Hungary conceded one-third of the counties of his kingdom in appanage to his brother, Béla.
 The territories entrusted to the members of the ruling dynasty were organized around two or three centers and the duchy made up one-third of the kingdom's territory.
 Béla's autonomous duchy (ducatus) extended from the Morava river to the border of Transylvania.
 It was composed of two parts: Nitra and neighboring Bihar, extending from the upper Tisa in the north to the Körös river in the south, from the Transylvanian borders in the east to the Tisa river in the west.
 Béla was a sovereign lord of his demesne.
 This is testified by ducal half-denarii - they had the words BELA DVX engraved on them - as well as by the previously mentioned Hungarian Chronicle.
 Béla probably had the coins struck at his ducal seat in Nitra and new fortifications were added to the Nitra castle.
 At that time, Duke Béla was the heir presumptive, but later King Andrew I fathered a son, Solomon.
 The birth of Solomon gave rise to conflicts between the two brothers that resulted in a civil war.
 The civil war stopped in 1060 when Béla defeated his brother and ascended the throne.